let4be/plug-n-play/README.md

 5. Clean up resources by calling `disconnect` when the user logs out or closes the application session.
 6. For local development, ensure `hostUrl`, `fetchRootKeys`, `verifyQuerySignatures`, and adapter-specific settings (like II `identityProvider`) are configured correctly for your local replica.
 7. When using SIWS adapters, ensure the required peer dependencies are installed and the `siwsProviderCanisterId` and `siwsProviderCreateActor` are correctly configured.
+8. For WalletConnect, always obtain a unique project ID from WalletConnect Cloud and provide it in your configuration.

 ## License